xJonathanLEI/cf-pages-cli/README.md

 _(It's also possible to use them as command line options via `--account` and `--token`, respectively, but it's easier to just export them as they're used in many commands.)_

+By default, the command exports the latest settings for both the production and preview environments.
+You can also export the variables from a specific deployment by adding a `--deployment DEPLOYMENT_ID` option.
+Note that since each deployment only targets one environment, the other environment will be left as `null` in the resulting JSON file.

 Then, export the environment variables of your project:

 ```console